English Literature and French BA (Hons) – 2023 entry

 English Literature and French placements

-We believe that the development of academic knowledge should be coupled with strong and continuous professional training so that you graduate with a wider range of skills, making you more employable.
+We believe that academic knowledge should be coupled with strong and continuous professional training experience so that you graduate with a wider range of skills.
 Our Professional Training placement scheme is one of the main reasons for our very high employment rates.

 In your third year, you’ll have the opportunity to practise and develop your linguistic, intercultural and transferable skills while working and/or studying abroad.
 Our placement team will help you organise a placement that fits your needs.